 Why Freeze the Dough?

-I prefer to brush on heavy cream for my topping.
+I prefer to brush on heavy cream for my topping and sprinkle on some turbinado sugar.
 Out will come a delicious scone with a moist, flaky crumb.
 Scones are best served warm, and if they have been sitting out for a while, bake them for about 10 minutes at 350°F. Be sure to cover them lightly with tin foil when reheating them.

 With a moist, flaky crumb and golden-brown crust, these White Chocolate Raspberry Scones are a perfectly sweet scone!